mozilla/glean/docs/user/error-reporting.md

 The following categories of errors are recorded:

-- `invalid_value`: The metric value was invalid or out-of-range.
+- `invalid_value`: The metric value was invalid.
 - `invalid_label`: The label on a labeled metric was invalid.
+- `invalid_state`: The metric caught an invalid state while recording.
+- `invalid_overflow`: The metric value to be recorded overflows the metric-specific upper range.

 For example, if you had a string metric and passed it a string that was too long: